cjdbarlow/Part-One/drug_monitoring.md

     * Genetics
     * Environmental
 * **Protein binding**
-  Assays measure bound and unbound drug, whilst only unbound drug is pharmacologically active.
-If binding is changed by disease or displacement by other drug, the proportion of unbound drug may change and targeted levels may need to be adjusted accordingly.
+  * Assays measure bound and unbound drug
+  Only unbound drug is pharmacologically active.
+  * If binding is changed by disease or displacement by other drug, the proportion of unbound drug may change and targeted levels may need to be adjusted accordingly
 * **Active metabolites**
   Active metabolites are not measured but will contribute to the response.
 ---

 ##References
-  [^1]: Birkett DJ.
-Therapeutic drug monitoring.
+1. Birkett DJ.
+[Therapeutic drug monitoring](http://www.australianprescriber.com/magazine/20/1/9/11).
 Aust Prescr 1997;20:9-11.
-Available at: http://www.australianprescriber.com/magazine/20/1/9/11
-[^2]: Ghiculescu RA.
-Therapeutic drug monitoring, which drugs, why, when, and how to do it.
+2. Ghiculescu RA.
+[Therapeutic drug monitoring, which drugs, why, when, and how to do it](http://www.australianprescriber.com/magazine/31/2/42/4).
 Aust Prescr 2008;31:42-4.
-Available at: http://www.australianprescriber.com/magazine/31/2/42/4